fairmath/openfhe-rs/gitbook-docs/examples/polynomial_evaluation.md

     2. {1, 2, 3, 4, 5, -1, -2, -3, -4, -5, 0.1, 0.2, 0.3, 0.4, 0.5, -0.1, -0.2, -0.3, -0.4, -0.5, 0.1, 0.2, 0.3, 0.4, 0.5, -0.1, -0.2, -0.3, -0.4, -0.5}.

 For this example, we set the multiplicative depth at 6 and the scaling mod size at 50.

+## Running the example

+1. Ensure the `openfhe-rs` library is installed and properly configured, see the [Installation guide](../getting-started/installation.md)
+2. Go to the `examples` directory and make sure that the needed example is there - `polynomial_evaluation.rs`.
+3. Compile and run the Rust file:
+    ```sh
+    rustc polynomial_evaluation.rs -o polynomial_evaluation
+    ./polynomial_evaluation
+    ```

+This should output the results of the homomorphic computations to the console.